Skip to Main Content

 A Premier Innovation District

-As Arlington’s first Smart City of scale, National Landing continues its evolution as a top destination for innovation and technology excellence with all the necessary drivers for an innovation district, including leading STEM university anchor, Virginia Tech Institute for Advanced Computing, workforce training through the AWS Skill Center, global tech anchors like the Pentagon, Amazon’s HQ2, and Boeing’s Global Headquarters, and a growing number of innovation and technology research centers and accelerators providing growth opportunities for tech start-ups.
+As Arlington’s first Smart City of scale, National Landing continues its evolution as a top destination for innovation and technology excellence with all the necessary drivers for an innovation district, including leading STEM university anchor, Virginia Tech Institute for Advanced Computing, workforce training through the AWS Skill Center, global tech anchors like the Pentagon, Amazon’s HQ2, and Boeing’s Global Headquarters, as well as a growing number of innovation and technology research centers and accelerators providing growth opportunities for tech start-ups.

-A National Landing Innovation District has the potential to yield promising value over the next 10 years, due to its unparalleled combination of assets, strategic partnerships, and regional strengths in cyber security, advanced computing, and defense technology.
+A National Landing Innovation District has the potential to yield promising value over the next 10 years due to its unparalleled combination of assets, strategic partnerships, and regional strengths in cyber security, advanced computing, and defense technology.

 Data update frequency: annually Updated: May 2025